toddcf/omnifood-delivery/README.md

   - `overflow-x: hidden;`
   - `display: none;` to hide elements.

+## Cross-Browser Compatibility Issues To Fix

+### Firefox

+1. "Show Me More" button's bottom border does not always display.

+### Safari

+1. Header is messed up -- but Safari is no longer supported on Windows, so I can't update it and I don't know what my changes will look like elsewhere.

 ## Future Iterations

 - In media query 767px and lower, polish the centering all the links and social media navs.